HEALTH inspectors have uncovered a catalogue of failings at a Hampshire care home.

 One resident who needed a special diet was found being served food that was unsuitable.

-In total the watchdog discovered the home was not meeting set standards in eight areas – and in six the failings were so serious they were likely to have a major impact on residents’ health, safety and welfare.
+In total the watchdog discovered the home was not meeting set standards in eight areas – and in six the failings were so serious they were likely to have a major impact on residents’ health, safety

 The care home caters for elderly people – some of whom have dementia – and has been ordered to produce an action plan to raise standards.